MalakaiZ3n/cookie_clicker/README.md

 The script operates in a continuous loop:
 1. Scans the screen for building/upgrade images using template matching
-2. Randomly selects and clicks on an available building to purchase
+2. Randomly shuffles and clicks on an available building to purchase
+3. Actively searches for golden cookies and clicks them when detected
-3. Rapidly clicks the cookie 140 times with 0.075 second intervals
+4. If no golden cookie is found, rapidly clicks the main cookie 140 times with 0.075 second intervals
-4. Repeats until ESC is pressed
+5. Repeats until ESC is pressed

 ## Notes

-- The script uses `grayscale=True` and 80% confidence for image matching
+- Building and cookie detection uses **70% confidence** for reliable matching
+- Golden cookie detection uses **50% confidence** (more lenient for rare spawns)
 - Failsafe is enabled - move mouse to screen corner to emergency stop
-- Requires PNG screenshots of game elements for image recognition
-- Golden cookie detection is currently disabled but can be enabled by uncommenting relevant code
+- Script shuffles building purchase order each cycle for varied gameplay
+- Console output shows all clicks and errors for debugging

 ## Image Requirements

 The following PNG screenshots must be in the same directory as the script:

+**Required:**
 - `cookie.PNG` - The main cookie
 - `cursor.png` - Cursor building
 - `grandma.png` - Grandma building